docwza/sumolights/README.md

 ./train_ddpg.sh
 ```

-Then execute simulations to generate performande results for all controllers:
+Then execute simulations to generate performance results for all controllers:
 ```
 ./gen_results.sh
 ```